 Traditional fax machines use a substantial amount of paper and toner, which are both increasingly expensive materials with a significant environmental impact.
 U.S. organizations spend millions every year on printing materials, which is mostly concentrated in paper-heavy sectors such as legal, finance and healthcare.
 It's not only costly, but has a demonstrated impact on the environment:

 - Paper production uses the third largest amount of energy per year than any other sector, according to ForestEthics.
 It's also the fourth largest source of greenhouse gases in the manufacturing industry.
-Much of this energy is not well spent, as the average office has a troublesome approach to paper usage.
+Much of this energy is not well spent by enterprises, as the average office has a troublesome approach to paper usage.
 The average office workers utilizes an astonishing amount of copy paper – about 10,000 sheets a year, according to The Paperless Project.
 Between faxes, backup files and misplaced records, the average document is copied between nine and 11 times.
 This is a massive source of unnecessary waste.

 - Toner is also a significant source of environmental degradation.
 More than 350 million ink cartridges end up in North American landfills every year, according to Cartridge World.
 While many printer cartridges could be recycled for another use, poor local recycling practices and the speed of business operations mean that they end up in trash with an astonishing frequency.
 The simple solution is to eliminate them altogether.